fstnetwork/module-api/API_Reference/Issuer/getSmartVoucherInfo.md

         - **`decimals`** \<string>
           - Smart Voucher decimals
         - **`totalSupply`** \<string>
           - Total supply of the Smart Voucher.
+The format is Decimaled Number.
         - **`proofOfContract`** \<File>
           - The PDF file of the Smart Voucher contract.
           - **`ipfs`** \<string>